Wonderfall/dockerfiles/owncloud/README.md

 - **/config** : configuration files (contains config.php).
 - **/apps2** : owncloud downloaded apps (like calendar, contacts, etc.).

-Hey, yu should add the following code to your config.php in order to enable apps persistence :
+Hey, you should add the following code to your config.php in order to enable apps persistence :

 ```
   "apps_paths" => array (